ACEnglish/truvari/docs/api/truvari.examples.rst

         count += 1
     print(f"Total of {count} variants")

-To iterate over variants that are not within the regions, use `vcf.fetch_regions(tree, within=False)`.
+To iterate over variants that are not within the regions, use `vcf.fetch_regions(tree, inside=False)`.
 Both of these fetch methods use heuristics to choose the more efficient fetching strategy of either seeking through the VCF file or streaming the entire file.